 RULE: In an open space where people are walking, 7 feet is the minimum distance the bottom of a hanging light fixture should be from the floor.
 But for ceilings over 8 feet just add 3 inches of hanging height per foot.
 So if your ceilings are 10 feet tall, the light fixture should be about 8.5 feet from the floor.

 As we stated before, bruised shins are a bummer but so are head injuries.
 This rule (unless you live with a VERY tall person) will keep you and your loved ones safe from hitting your heads on a ceiling light.
 It will also make your home look more spaciously aware and feel proportional.

-RULE: No deeper than the depth of sofa.
+RULE: Side table shouldn’t be deeper than the depth of sofa they are next to.

 This is kinda a no-brainer but just in case, make sure your side table is no deeper than your sofa.
 It’s an awkward look have a side table that looks too big for a sofa.

 RULE: Keep your side table close enough to set down a drink with ease.
 Which is typically 2-3″ from the height of the arm.